Frequently Asked Question

 NOTE: F-1 students who transfer from one school to another school in the United States must complete the transfer process within 15 days of the start date on the I-20.
 You must have your F-1 record released to the new school within 60 days of completing a degree or Optional Practical Training.
 F-1 students who have not maintained their status at the previous school are not eligible for an immigration transfer.

 Students who are unable to complete their program by the end date indicated on the I-20 must have a compelling academic or medical reason to apply for an extension of stay.
-Please come into the ISS Office to begin the extension of stay process at least 30 days before your I-20 expires.
+Please submit the Program Extension Form to begin the extension of stay process at least 30 days before your I-20 expires.

 A $200.00 fee will be collected by the Department of Homeland Security (DHS) from those individuals seeking an F-1 Visa.
 The purpose of this fee is to cover the costs for the continued operation of the Student and Exchange Visitor Information System (SEVIS).
 This fee will apply to the following individuals: